ellisware/PythonWebApp/README.md

 This python web application has a rudimentary HTML5/CSS boilerplate to assist in building a web application.
 To demonstrate the python Flask back end, a matlibplot is loaded as an image.
 Importantly the python generated image is loaded using a lazy loader reducing the demand on the processor by allowing only visible images to be called, and also this allows the use of a loading graphic for slow processes so the user understands the delay.

+A generic OAS REST API to python object consumer is added to demonstrate the use of the REST API as a possible data source.

 Build the container from the docker terminal (directory with dockerfile) being certain to not miss the period at the end of the call:

 # docker build -t fullstack .